 We know how scary it can be to find out you have cancer.
 We also know that the earlier it is diagnosed and treated, the most likely a person will have a favorable outcome.
 Unfortunately, there are times when a doctor makes a mistake and does not properly diagnose cancer.
 This can lead to delayed, or even no, treatment being performed.

-If you suspect negligence or carelessness on the part of your doctor, you may need a failure to diagnose and treat cancer attorney in Drexel Hill.
+If you suspect negligence or carelessness on the part of your doctor, you may need a medical malpractice lawyer in Drexel Hill.
 You can contact us for a free consultation by clicking here or calling 267-587-6240.